You can get married or enter into a civil partnership in York if you're:

 We currently have a limited number of notice of marriage appointments available on a Saturday, between 10.00am and 3.00pm, subject to availability.

-See the York Register Office fees for appointment costs.
+See the York Register Office marriage and civil partnership fees for appointment costs.

 You'll be told which documents you must bring; notice can not be given if you do not bring the correct documents.

 - must be certified or sealed

 - must be original; photocopies are not acceptable

 - must be in English or accompanied by a translation (including any stamps) that is signed with the translator's name and address